hadikhamoud/aztui/README.md

-Attempt at implementing a terminal user interface for Azure Devops VC, build pipelines, and Boards

-Exploring opentui officially
+# AZTUI Rewrite using opentui

+### Issues currently facing:

+- assigning a select value to the select component.
+Works, not optimal
-- Currently working on the rewrite
+- working on tab across boxes and managing state within the same box (multiple views)